jibingl/CCNA-CCNP/subnetting.md

 - Divided-octet: The octet is divided into two parts, one belongs to *Network Portion*, and the other belongs to *Host Portion*.
 - Increment-number: A number used to calculate each subnet.

+## None-magic-table Procedure
+Following example networks demonstrate how the procedure works.
 ### 192.168.100.115/27
 1. Working on CIDR/Network Mask to collection below information.
    - How many bits are used for the *Network portion*? ` 27 `